 For almost many weddings, DJ controllers should suffice.
 Check whether your DJ has a laptop that can run all types of software to ensure that your DJ has suitable equipment.
 Professional DJs also need high-end DJ controllers, such as Pioneer’s.

 A DJ’s setup is incomplete without PA speakers.
 DJs can’t generate a party atmosphere if the sound equipment isn’t up to pace.
 They should also refrain from using very large speakers.
 For these reasons, DJs should provide the bride and groom with a variety of PA alternatives.
+Want to set the mood just right at your wedding reception?
+Our article: ‘How to make the ideal playlist for a wedding reception’ shares tips for curating an unforgettable soundtrack.

 Your wedding could be held in a larger venue, such as a dining hall or an outdoor location.
 In these instances, you must ensure that your wedding DJ is capable of filling the venue.
 Two to four 15-inch speakers or subwoofers can suffice in most banquet spaces.
 JBL, PRX, QSC K-Series, and Pioneer DJ are some of the most popular PA system brands.